n., plural: protists

 Definition: any of a group of eukaryotic organisms belonging to the Kingdom Protista.

 What is a protist?
-All protists are eukaryotes, i.e. organisms with the nucleus.
-However, they are neither fungi nor plant.
+All protists are eukaryotes, i.e. organisms with a nucleus.
+However, they are neither fungi nor plants.
 They are also not animals.
 They are a separate group of living things.
 The majority of them are unicellular; however, few protists are multicellular.